rubynor/playbook/ENG-README.md

 - Delete the branch when it is merged
 - Move the card to the 'done'-column in Trello

-## Checklist if you have promoted staging for production
+## Checklist if you have promoted staging to production
 - Have you run rails db: migrate if there are database changes?
 - Have you checked that it works?
 If there are two or more "user types", check as everyone
 - Have you added anything that requires setup on Heroku?
 For example, for the first deploy that uses email, SendGrid or similar must be set up